geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 ### Loading spatial data in R

-In most situations, the starting point of a spatial analysis project is to load in a datasets.
+In most situations, the starting point of a spatial analysis project is to load in the datasets.
 These may originate from government agencies, remote sensing devices or 'volunteered geographical information' (Goodchild 2007).
 R is able to import a very wide range of spatial data formats thanks to its interface with the Geospatial Data Abstraction Library (GDAL), which is enabled by the package `rgdal`.
-Below we will load data from two spatial data formats: GPS eXchange (`.gpx`) and ESRI's Shapefile.
+Below we will install the rgdal package using the function `install.packages` (this can be used to install any packages) and then load data from two spatial data formats: GPS eXchange (`.gpx`) and ESRI's Shapefile.